womensp2p/phone_directory/README.md

 ## Getting started

-It can be quite confusing to get twillio up and running from scratch.
+It can be quite confusing to get twilio up and running from scratch.
 There are many tutorials to do this, but here is how we were the most successful.

-1. Make sure you can run the flask app. (you will need a few basic python libraries to get started)
+1. Create a Twillio Account (http://www.twilio.com) you'll get a phone number from twilio, this will be important, and is super easy to do.
-2. `pip install -r requirements.txt --use-mirrors` to install the required packages
+2. Make sure you can run the flask app. (you will need a few basic python libraries to get started)
-3. `python run.py` to start your application on port 5000
+3. `pip install -r requirements.txt --use-mirrors` to install the required packages
-4. Create a Twillio Account (http://www.twillio.com) you'll get a phone number from twillio, this will be important.
+4. `python run.py` to start your application on port 5000

 5. Download and install ngrok (https://www.twilio.com/blog/2013/10/test-your-webhooks-locally-with-ngrok.html) on OSX you can type `brew install ngrok`

 6. Start ngrok and have it listen on port 5000 `ngrok 5000` you will get back a specific url like: http://6b405a6d.ngrok.com